maxpatiiuk/code-share/misc/notes/vim.md

 - n|  # go to nth char in line
 - g$  # go to last SCREEN column.
 Same for ^, 0, etc...
 - ^  # go to the first non blank character of a line
-- H/M/L  # cursor to the top/middle/bottom of the screen
+- H/M/L  # cursor to the nth line from top/middle/bottom of the screen
 - gM  # cursor to the middle of the line
 - 90gM  # move to 10% till the end of the line
 - 10%  # go to the 10% of the file
 - (/)  # move between sentences
 - {/}  # move between paragraphs
+- [/]  # move between code blocks
 - va"/'/`/`/{/[/>  # select text between symbols of type
-- vi"/"/...  # .. excluding the symbols
+- vi"/"/...  # .. excluding the symbols - di/a... # ...
+- Ctrl-u/d  # half page up / down
+- Ctrl-f/b  # page up / down
-- di/a... # ...
+- Ctrl-e/y  # scroll one line up / down
+- zz  # scroll viewport to have cursor at the middle

 # Search & Replace

+- ?query  # backwards search
+- *  # search for current word
 - tC  # like f, but cursor before next occurrence of C
 - TC  # like F, but cursor after previous occurrence of C
 - ;  # repeat last t, f, T, F